Skip to content

 12:45 PM Science as the Foundation for Sustainable Leadership in a Volatile World of Change and Risk: A Historic Fire Walk in the Sequoias

-Dan Buckley, Chief of Fire and Aviation, Yosemite National Park (ret.)
-Jerry Mitchell, Chief Branch of Biological Sciences, US National Park Service (ret.)
+Jerry Mitchell, Chief, Biological Sciences, National Park Service (ret.)
+Don Fox, Yosemite Park Planner (ret.)
+Ron Mackie, Yosemite Wilderness Manager (ret.)
 Steve Shackelton, Chief Ranger, Yosemite National Park (ret).

 3:30 PM Board Shuttle Back to Parking

-4:00 PM Board transportation for return to Tenaya Lodge
+4:00 PM Board bus transportation for return to Tenaya Lodge

 4:30 PM Tenaya Lodge – Break - Opportunity for Exercise, Reflection, Communication with Home